Oleksandr Kobets

-Oleksandr Yuriyovych Kobets (born 27 September 1959) is a Ukrainian and Russian politician, businessman and former intelligence officer who served as the Russian-installed mayor of Kherson from 26 April 2022 until 11 November 2022 when Russian forces occupied the city.
+Oleksandr Yuriyovych Kobets (born 27 September 1959) is a Ukrainian and Russian politician, businessman, and former intelligence officer who served as the Russian-installed mayor of Kherson during the Russian occupation of the city, from 26 April 2022 until 11 November 2022, when Ukraine liberated the city.

 Biography

 Kobets was born on 27 September 1959 in Kherson, in what was then the Ukrainian Soviet Socialist Republic of the Soviet Union.

 KGB career

 Kobets served as a KGB officer until 1991, when he started working for the Security Service of Ukraine (SBU).
 Kobets supervised economic issues in the 1990s, in particular, the work of the Kherson Oil Refinery.
 In the early 2000s, Kobets was transferred to the head office of the SBU and served as an officer in the operational leadership of the SBU.
 A pensioner by seniority, he retired from the SBU in 2010.

 In his resume, which was compiled in September 2020, he writes that "during his work in the special services, he cooperated with structural units of the Cabinet of Ministers, Ministry of Finance, Ministry of Economy, National Bank, State Property Fund, Antimonopoly Committee, Ministry of Energy and Coal Industry, Naftogaz, Ministry of Industrial Policy, Ministry of Agrarian Policy and Food, Ministry of Health.
-He carried out measures on financial, energy, food and environmental security of the state".
+He carried out measures on financial, energy, food, and environmental security of the state."
 Oleksandr Kobets wanted to get a position in one of the companies in Kyiv, but was not hired.